Q. What’s your definition of ‘communism’?

 Q. What kind of Christian are you?

-A. I am an Anglican and have been so for twenty years.
-I currently worship in the Scottish Episcopal Church, but have spent most of my life in the Church of England, and still consider this my home Church.
+A. I am an Anglican and have been so for more than twenty years.
+I have been a member of both the Scottish Episcopal Church and the Church of England, but have spent most of my life in the Church of England, and consider this my home Church.

 Q. What kind of communist are you?